waseemh/waseemh.github.io_F/_posts/2015-03-15-scalable-cluster-wideci-system-mesos-jenkins.md

 Mesos Jenkins plugin is a Mesos framework for launching on-demand Jenkins slaves, based on current builds' queue.
 Whenever a new build for a specific Jenkins job is started, Mesos-Jenkins plugin will dynamically launch a Jenkins slave on a cluster node and execute the required job.
 Note that unlike standard master-slave Jenkins setup, there are no predefined Jenkins slaves on a Mesos-Jenkins setup.
 Jenkins master is able to schedule jobs on dynamically-launched slaves.

+Entire flow can be described according to below:

 1- Launch a Jenkins master instance as a service on a Mesos slave using Marathon.
 2- Install Mesos plugin on Jenkins master and register it as Mesos framework in Mesos master.
 Jenkins framework scheduler can now receive resource offers from Mesos master.
 3- Configure Jenkins jobs to schedule build slaves from Mesos cluster.
 4- Once Jenkins job is triggered, the scheduler will accept a resource offer and send its task information to Mesos master.
-5- Mesos master launches Jenkins task on a Mesos slave.
-Task would basically be a Jenkins slave launch command through headless JNLP command execution.
+5- Mesos master will launch Jenkins task on a Mesos slave.
+The task would basically be a Jenkins slave launch command through headless JNLP command execution.